 Love in the air: Pope marries couple on papal plane in Chile

-ABOARD THE PAPAL PLANE (AP) — Pope Francis celebrated the first-ever airborne papal wedding on Thursday, marrying two flight attendants from Chile’s flagship airline at 36,000 feet during a flight on Thursday to this northern Chilean beachside town.
+First he celebrated the first-ever airborne papal wedding, marrying two flight attendants at 36,000 feet during a flight on Thursday to this northern Chilean beachside town.

-They told Francis that they had been married in a civil service in 2010 but had been unable to follow up with a church ceremony because of the Feb.
-27, 2010, earthquake that rocked Chile.
+They told Francis that they had been wed in a civil service in 2010 but had been unable to follow up with a church ceremony because the Feb.
+27, 2010 earthquake that rocked Chile had damaged the church.

-Francis then offered to marry the LATAM flight attendants aboard the Airbus 321 en route to the northern beach city of Iquique, and they readily agreed.
+Francis then made a proposal of his own: “I’ll marry you!” and they readily agreed.
 The head of the airline served as the witness.

 “He told me it’s historic, that there has never before been a pope who married someone aboard a plane,” the 41-year-old groom told journalists aboard the flight after he exchanged his “I do’s” with his beaming bride.

 Ciuffardi said the pope also told them: “This is the sacrament that is missing in the world, the sacrament of marriage.
 May this motivate others to get the sacrament of marriage.
 I’ll do it for this reason.”

-Podest and Ciuffardi, who have two children, 6-year-old Rafaela and 3-year-old Isabela, said they plan to take a “mini-honeymoon” and return to Santiago on Friday.
+Ciuffardi and the 39-year-old Podest have two children, 6-year-old Rafaela and 3-year-old Isabela.
+They said they plan to take a “mini-honeymoon” and return to Santiago on Friday.

 “We told him that we are husband and wife, that we have two daughters and that we would have loved to receive his blessing,” Ciuffardi said.
 “All of a sudden he asked us if we were married in the church, too.”

 “He liked us and he asked, ‘Do you want me to marry you?’”
-Ciuffardi recounted.
+Ciuffardi said.
 “He asked: ‘Are you sure?’
 ‘Yes, of course!’ we said.”

-A Vatican official hastily drew up an official, albeit handwritten marriage certificate, stating that the two had consented to the sacrament of marriage on Jan.
-18 and that Francis had celebrated the marriage “aboard the papal plane from Santiago to Iquique.”
+A Vatican official then hastily drew up an official, albeit handwritten, marriage certificate, stating that the two had consented to the sacrament of marriage on Jan.
+18, 2018, and that Francis had blessed it “aboard the papal plane from Santiago to Iquique.”

-A stunned Podest was nearly speechless during the remaining hour on the flight as she recounted the story to the 70 or so journalists who travel with the pope on his foreign trips, Podest said Francis offered a bit of advice to the not-so-newlyweds.
+Recounting the story to the 70 or so journalists who travel with the pope on his foreign trips, Podest said Francis offered a bit of advice to the not-so-newlyweds.

-Podest said she and Ciuffardi had also explained to Francis that when they first started dating, she was his boss at LATAM.
+She said she and Ciuffardi also told the pope that when they first started dating, she was his boss at LATAM.
 Francis asked if she was still the boss, and both readily agreed.

 “And that’s why the marriage works,” Ciuffardi said.

-“We hope you had a good flight,” the bride said.
+“We hope you had a good flight,” Podest said.